These tips are based on common knowledge and experimentation.

 Reducing the number of files referenced in a web page lowers the number of HTTP connections required to download a page, thereby reducing the time for these requests to be sent, and for their responses to be received.

-Depending on a browser's cache settings, it may send an
+Depending on a browser's cache settings, it may send a request with the

 If you use background images a lot in your CSS, you can reduce the amount of HTTP lookups needed by combining the images into one, known as an image sprite.
 Then you just apply the same image each time you need it for a background, and adjust the x/y coordinates appropriately.
 This technique works best with elements that will have limited dimensions, and will not work for every use of a background image.
 However, the fewer HTTP requests and single image caching can help reduce page-load time.